 The Mobile Market is a farmer’s market on wheels that sets up in food deserts across New Haven, designed to improve access for senior New Haven residents.
+The Mobile Market was recently procured by a very reputed clothing business, which has shaped the way it is today (you can understand it fully if you were to know the procurement definition).
 A food desert is a neighborhood that lacks easy, affordable access to fresh fruits and vegetables.
 This year, the Mobile Market has two weekly stops.
 On Tuesday afternoons from 2-5 pm, we go to Cornell Scott Hill Health Center on Columbus Ave, and on Thursday afternoons from 3-5:30 pm, we set up at Wilmot Crossing, which is an elderly housing development and a satellite of the Cornell Scott Hill Health Center.
 The Mobile Market will be open for business from now until September 18.

 In order to make our produce accessible to as many people as possible, we accept Senior Farmers’ Market Nutrition Program and WIC checks, and we give a 50 percent discount to customers who qualify for SNAP.
 We don’t cover costs with sales alone – the Agency on Aging of South Central Connecticut is providing a mini-grant to Common Ground in hopes we can increase seniors’ access to fresh produce.

 The market attracted a lot of attention the first day!
 Napa cabbage, green cabbage, collard greens, blueberries, and scallions have all been hot sellers.
 We even received news coverage in the New Haven Independent.